This is a collaborative post, so I may have received payment for including one or more of the links it contains about various mum stuff.

 The never ending cleanup for mum

 If you’re a messy person, you already know about the clutter that threatens to drown you every time you walk through a room.
-Now, consider how that will be when you’ve got one, two, three, or more kids showing no regard towards your ‘carefully’ organised routine.
+Now, consider how that will be when you’ve got one, two, three, or more kids playing everywhere and showing no regard towards your ‘carefully’ organised routine.
 This is not good.

 It’s not all running after your kids, soothing them to sleep, and backing them against things that go bump in the night.
 Once you get past all the drama, there’s so much fun to be had when you’re a mum, too.